JVPradoDEV/CartorioEBAC/README.md

 # CartorioEBAC
-First project i made on C++ through a online course, it is made to be just like a name registry for the course students, still improving on it, i would love to receive some feedback and some tips to improve!
+First project i made on C++ through a online course, it is made to be just like a name registry for the course students, it works with 3 options on the main menu, Register, Consult and Delete user, still improving on it, i would love to receive some feedback and some tips to improve!

 # (PTBR)